PG Era

-The PG Era, also known as the Universe Era, is an era of professional wrestling within WWE, which began on July 22, 2008 after its programming was labeled as TV-PG rating under the TV Parental Guidelines.
+The PG Era, also known as the Universe Era, is an era of professional wrestling within World Wrestling Entertainment, Inc. (WWE), which began on July 22, 2008, after its programming was labeled as TV-PG rating under the TV Parental Guidelines.

 WWE instituted a number of changes as they began marketing to a younger audience, such as heavily scripting on-screen promos and toning down excessive violence, profanity and sexual content.
-The earlier parts of the era were defined by superhero-esque fan-favorites and one-dimensional villains.
+The earlier parts of the era were defined by superhero-esque fan favorites and one-dimensional villains.
 In many ways, the company returned to a familiar format it previously utilized in the pre-Attitude days of the mid-1990s and earlier.

-While WWE considers the era to have ended in either 2013 or 2014 in favor of a more reality-based era, some describe the PG Era as continuing longer since the 2008 changes remained in effect.
+While WWE considers the PG Era to have ended in either 2013 or 2014 in favor of the Reality Era, some describe the PG Era as continuing longer since the 2008 changes remained in effect.
 (Note: On July 14, 2022, Andrew Zarian reported that Raw would begin airing with a TV-14 rating on the following episode.
 Zarian later reported that the deal had not been finalized.
 The initial report caused several sources to report that the PG Era had ended, including: Wrestling Observer Newsletter, Pro Wrestling Dot Net, Screen Rant, Súper Luchas, MSN, and Comic Book Resources.
-The following month, an updated report from Wrestling Observer Newsletter stated that "WWE's PG era is not coming to an end anytime soon.")
-The PG Era has received much criticism from the core American and Canadian fanbase due to its watered-down violence and family-friendly program and characters, but it has also been praised as a good business decision as it made the promotion more appealing to a wider audience and corporate sponsors.
+The following month, an updated report from PWInsider stated that "WWE is expected to remain TV-PG for the 'foreseeable future'".)
+The PG Era has received much criticism from fans due to its watered-down violence and family-friendly programming and characters, but it has also been praised as a good business decision as it made the promotion more appealing to a wider audience and corporate sponsors.

 Background

-Upon the launch of the TV Parental Guidelines in 1997, WWF (WWE was known as the World Wrestling Federation until May 2002) programming was rated TV-PG.
+Upon the launch of the TV Parental Guidelines in 1997, the World Wrestling Federation (WWE's name until May 2002) programming was rated TV-PG.
 Beginning with the January 18, 1999 episode, Raw shifted to a TV-14 rating amidst direct competition with World Championship Wrestling's (WCW) flagship show Nitro during the Monday Night War.
-It remained with that rating until early-June 2008.
+It remained with that rating until early June 2008.
 SmackDown has been rated TV-PG since its inception in 1999.